CollasLab/edd/README.md

 mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -e "select chrom, size from hg19.chromInfo" > hg19.genome
 ```

-### Acquire a Gap file
+### Acquire unalignable regions
-The gap file is a bed file that identifies regions that should be excluded from the analysis.
-More precisely, no peak can ever span a gap region.
+The unalignable regions file is a bed file that identifies regions that should be excluded from the analysis.
+More precisely, no peak can ever span an unalignable region.
 Typical candidates for exclusion are broad spanning repeat regions such as centromeres and telomeres.
-Failure to include a proper gap file for an experiment will increase the number of false positives among the detected peaks.
-An example gap file for hg19 can be found [here](data/gap_hg19.bed).
+Failure to include a proper unalignable regions file for an analysis will increase the number of false positives among the detected peaks.
+An example unalignable regions file for hg19 can be found [here](data/gap_hg19.bed).

 This has been downloaded from the UCSC table browser using [these options](http://genome.ucsc.edu/cgi-bin/hgTables?hgsid=359889977&clade=mammal&org=Human&db=hg19&hgta_group=map&hgta_track=gap&hgta_table=0&hgta_regionType=genome&position=chr21%3A33031597-33041570&hgta_outputType=primaryTable&hgta_outFileName=).

-### Selecting a gap penalty
+### Understanding the gap penalty parameter
 The gap penalty parameter decides how strongly EDD penalizes non-enriched bins (NIBs) within putative domains.
 The effect of this parameter is visualized below.

 ![example picture illustrating how the gap penalty parameter affects the peaks found](data/negative_score_scale.png)